Vinsengi/restaurant-booking-app/README.md

 Here are upcoming improvements and features planned for the next version of the app:

-- 🔄 **Real-time table availability preview**: Show live feedback to users about available time slots before submitting the booking form.
 - 📨 **Email notifications**: Send cancellation emails to customers automatically after thy cancel.
-- 📱 **Responsive UI improvements**: Improve the mobile layout and form usability on small screens.
 - 🌐 **Multilingual support**: Add basic internationalization (i18n) starting with English and French.
 - 🔐 **Admin role permissions**: Introduce finer-grained permissions to allow different admin roles.
 - 🗓️ **Calendar view for admin bookings**: Add a calendar-style UI to visualize daily bookings.
-- 💬 **Customer feedback form improvements**: Include rating stars and comment moderation in the feedback system.
 - ⚙️ **Optional table selection**: Let repeat customers optionally select a preferred table if available.
 - 📅 ** Add and display date and time the restaurant is open. currently, the assumption is that it is 24/7 open and ready to serve customers.
 - 🗺️ ** Add map fucntionaly